-General Notes ():
+General Notes (\\):

-- Input parameters used in pavement section calculations are shown in Table No. 7.
-Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on a subgrade CBR value of 4.0.
+- Input parameters used in pavement section calculations are shown in Summary Table B. Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on the design CBR value.
 The pavement recommendations are not based on the shrink / swell characteristics of the underlying soils.
-The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the Vertical Movements section of this report. - If water is allowed to get underneath the asphalt or if moisture content of the base or subgrade changes significantly, then pavement distress will occur.
+The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the Vertical Movements section of this report.
+Use of geogrid will help reduce the shrink / swell related reflective cracking. - Based on our observations, significant pavement distress has been observed due to water getting underneath and relatively heavy construction traffic. - If water is allowed to get underneath the asphalt or if moisture content of the base or subgrade changes significantly, then pavement distress will occur.
 Moisture penetration underneath the asphalt pavement surface may be reduced by installing a vertical moisture barrier, such as deeper curbs; curbs extending a minimum of 6 inches into subgrade.